karthiikselvam/karthikselvam.com/content/posts/sliding_window.md

     }
 }
 ```
-Time complexity:  O(n), where n is the length of the input string s.
+Time complexity:  O(n),The algorithm iterates through both strings once to initialize the count arrays.
+Then, it iterates through the second string s2 once more to check for the presence of any permutation of s1.
+Therefore, the time complexity of the algorithm is O(n), where n is the length of the second string s2.

 Space complexity:  O(1), which is constant space.